vinirossa/node-boilerplate/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Describe the feature

-A clear and concise description of what the feature is.
+A clear and concise description of what the feature is. *Ex.: I'm always frustrated when...*

 ## Why is it needed?

-A clear and concise description of what the problem is. *Ex.: I'm always frustrated when...*
+A clear and concise reason why the feature is needed.

 ## Suggested solution(s)